Strategic Learning and the Topology of Social Networks: Online Appendix: Examples

-In this section we give two examples showing that the assumptions of bounded out-degree and $L$-connectedness are crucial.
-To this end we need to construct equilibrium strategies where we can specify some of the responses.
-Our approach will be to describe the initial moves of the agents and then extend this to a (usual sense) equilibrium strategy profile.
+In this appendix we give two examples showing that the assumptions of bounded out-degree and $L$-connectedness are crucial.
+Our approach in constructing equilibria will be to prescribe the initial moves of the agents and then extend this to an equilibrium strategy profile.